 - They lend their clients’ shares to other investors to reduce costs

 We will now offer our final review given that we´ve reached the conclusion section.
 We believe that investors looking to save on costs and pay few commissions, in return for a bad service, DeGiro may be an option, but honestly we do not like it that much and prefer other alternatives.
 Nonetheless, we must keep in mind that its strength is stock market investment.
 If, however, you are interested in trading with CFDs, we recommend looking for other options.
-Click here if you want to start trading with CFDs without paying operating commissions with Plus500 (remember that CFDs are a leverage products and can result in the loss of your entire capital.
-Please ensure you fully understand the risks involved.
-CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-Between 74-89% of retail investor accounts lose money when trading CFDs.
+Click here if you want to start trading with CFDs without paying operating commissions with Plus500 (76.4% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you can afford to take the high risk of losing your money).